gazebosim/gz-physics/tutorials/09_use_custom_engine.md

 Now we would like to implement the `EntityManagementFeatures`.
-In the `simple_plugin` folder, we will create two files `EntityManagementFeatures.hh` and `EntityManagementFeatures.cc` to implement a single feature \ref gz::physics::ConstructEmptyWorldFeature "ConstructEmptyWorldFeature" in `EntityManagementFeatures` "FeatureList" using TPE API from `tpe/lib` in Ignition Physics library.
+In the `simple_plugin` folder, we will create two files `EntityManagementFeatures.hh` and `EntityManagementFeatures.cc` to implement a single feature \ref gz::physics::ConstructEmptyWorldFeature "ConstructEmptyWorldFeature" in `EntityManagementFeatures` "FeatureList" using TPE API from `tpe/lib` in Gazebo Physics library.

 Before we dive into the feature implementation, we need to understand how the features are defined.

 The \ref gz::physics::ConstructEmptyWorldFeature "ConstructEmptyWorldFeature" is declared in a function template file `ign-physics/include/ignition/physics/ConstructEmpty.hh`.

-Ignition Physics library uses function templates to specify features that accept generic types.
+Gazebo Physics library uses function templates to specify features that accept generic types.
 The use of templates makes it easier to implement features using different physics engine APIs, without having to repeat the entire code for a function.

 The \ref gz::physics::ConstructEmptyWorldFeature "ConstructEmptyWorldFeature" example here is implemented with TPE API, but a similar feature can also be implemented using DART API.

-In this case, we are implementing a feature that is already defined by Ignition Physics, thus we do not need to write our own template function, and can just include the template in our header file.
+In this case, we are implementing a feature that is already defined by Gazebo Physics, thus we do not need to write our own template function, and can just include the template in our header file.

 But first, let's include the basics: